daniel-schwarzenbach/FiveKnights/Docs/Game.md

 ## KnightsScript

-script that controls the knight and animates them.
+script that controls the Knights and animates them.

+# Main Menu

+## menuHandlerScript

+Acts as a state machine that enables and disable entities based on their tag and the State.